johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - When we have unbounded growth of knowledge we are always (and forever) just scratching the surface.

-- The atributes of probable or improbable, rare or common, typical or untypical have literally no meaning in when comparing infinite sets of natural numbers.
-This is bad news for anthropic arguments.
+- The attributes of probable or improbable, rare or common, typical or untypical have literally no meaning in when comparing infinite sets of natural numbers.
+This is bad news for Anthropic arguments.
-  None of the anthropic-reasoning theories that have been proposed provide any measure.
+  None of the Anthropic-reasoning theories that have been proposed provide any measure.
 Most are little more than speculations "What if there were universes with different parameters?"

-- The set of all functions is uncountably infinite, while the set of all programs is merely countably inifite => almost all mathematical truths have no proofs.
+- The set of all functions is uncountably infinite, while the set of all programs is merely countably infinite => almost all mathematical truths have no proofs.
 They are unprovable truths.
 Most of all mathematical statements are undecidable: there is no proof that they are true and no proof that they are false.
 Each of them is either True or False, but there is no way of using physical objects (brains or computers) to discover which is which.
 All undecidable statements are directly or indirectly about infinite sets.
-To finitists, this is beacuse of the meaninglessness of these statements.
-To Deutsch it is further proof that abstractions exist objectively, these statemets cannot merely be a convenient way of describing the behaviour of some physical system.
+To finitists, this is because of the meaninglessness of these statements.
+To Deutsch it is further proof that abstractions exist objectively, these statements cannot merely be a convenient way of describing the behavior of some physical system.
 Interestingly, very few questions are known to be undecidable, even though most are.

 - There is nothing mathematically special about the undecidable questions.
-They are destinguished by ***_physics_** only.
-Different physical laws would make differnt things infinite (?), different things computable, different truths (scientific and mathematical) knowable.
-It is only the laws of physics that determine which abstract entities and relationships are modelled by physical objects such as mathematicians brains, computers, and sheets of paper.
-Our knowledge of whethere a proposition is true or false ***_always_*** depends on knowledge about how physical objects behave; the mathematical proposition is independent of physics, but the proof of the proposition is a matter of physics only.
+They are distinguished by ***_physics_** only.
+Different physical laws would make different things infinite (?), different things computable, different truths (scientific and mathematical) knowable.
+It is only the laws of physics that determine which abstract entities and relationships are modeled by physical objects such as mathematicians brains, computers, and sheets of paper.
+Our knowledge of whether a proposition is true or false ***_always_*** depends on knowledge about how physical objects behave; the mathematical proposition is independent of physics, but the proof of the proposition is a matter of physics only.
 There is no such thing as abstractly proving something (just as there is no such thing as abstractly knowing something)

  All mathematical truth is absolutely necessary and transcendent, but all knowledge is generate by physical properties, and its scope and limitations are conditioned by the laws of nature

   #ConnectionOfMathAndPhysics

-- A computation or proof is a physical process in which objects (computers or brians) physically model or instantiate abstract entities (numbers or equations) and mimic their properties.
+- A computation or proof is a physical process in which objects (computers or brains) physically model or instantiate abstract entities (numbers or equations) and mimic their properties.
 This is our window on the abstract.
 Every mathematical proof depends on our knowing the rules that govern these physical objects.
 Contrary to what most mathematicians believe,  proof theory can never be made into a branch of mathematics, it is a science (computer science)

 - The point of mathematics is to understand  (explain) abstract entities.
 Proof is like observation in science, mainly a way of ruling out false explanations.
-Mathematics (like all fields) does not seek random truths but good explainations.
+Mathematics (like all fields) does not seek random truths but good explanations.
 The motivation for seeking a perfectly secure foundation is mistaken, a form of justificationism.

-- Another potential fine-tuning in the laws of physics: They support computational universality: so human brains can predict and explain the behaviour or very un-human objects (eg: quasars)
+- Another potential fine-tuning in the laws of physics: They support computational universality: so human brains can predict and explain the behavior or very un-human objects (eg: quasars)
   If the laws of physics depended on non-computable functions (most functions are non-computable) we could not make predictions, and hence could not exist.
   So there is something infinitely special about the laws of physics as we actually find them.
 They are fine-tuned for computation, prediction, and explanation.
   "The unreasonable effectiveness of mathematics in the natural sciences"  (This problem seems to attract bad explanations)